mxballin/recordkeeping-governance/pages/updates.md

 * Conference presentation:
   * 30 November / 1 December - [RAILS](https://railsconference.wordpress.com/)

+* Events
+  * 7 December - OPEN Forum: Innovations in Out of Home Care series - Enhancing decision-making and supporting informal relationships for better outcomes for care-experienced young people

 __Currently Reading:__
 * Scott, James C. Seeing like a state: How certain schemes to improve the human condition have failed. yale university Press, 2020.